Meshaal-A/DuelX/README.md

-# Street Fighter
+# DuelX

-**Street Fighter** is an engaging two-player fighting game built with Python and Pygame.
+**DuelX** is an engaging two-player fighting game built with Python and Pygame.
 This project features exciting gameplay mechanics, unique characters, and dynamic animations, making it a perfect choice for retro game enthusiasts and developers interested in Python-based game development.

 ## Features
 ### **Two Distinct Fighters**